webplatform/docs-wpd/Content/Content_List/index.md

 '''OWNER: xxxxxxxxxxxxxxxxxxxxxx'''

-Notes: Some of these will have been added in as part of one of the previous JS batches, but give this a check to see if some of these have been missed, and think about where they might go in the JavaScript article structure.
+'''Notes: Some of these will have been added in as part of one of the previous JS batches, but give this a check to see if some of these have been missed, and think about where they might go in the JavaScript article structure.'''

 These are available from Mozilla:
 * [https://developer.mozilla.org/en/JavaScript/Guide JavaScript Guide] (16 pages)